I simplified a confusing interface without compromising functionality.

 Users were having trouble navigating the core meal-logging flow because the buttons weren’t obvious and changed behaviour depending on use case.
 We needed to fix this.

-We consolidated the user flow and UI, making it consistent in all use cases.
+I consolidated the user flow and UI, making it consistent in all use cases.
 Through meticulous user-testing we designed an interface that eliminated hesitation and uncertainty.

 Noom—based in midtown Manhattan—combats obesity, diabetes, and hypertension with lifestyle and behaviour change.
 Meal logging is a must-have feature in the app that gives constructive feedback on users' eating habits.
 Logging the food you’ve eaten must be quick and intuitive, and give insightful feedback.

-We observed users' and saw that they were often unsure of what to do when navigating between different views while logging food.
+We observed users and saw that they were often unsure of what to do when navigating between different views while logging food.
 People weren't noticing the back or check buttons, and the buttons didn't always work the way people expected them to.
 On top of that, the UI and flow would subtly change depending on the entry case.

 We knew we would have to simplify the workflow and make the interface much more clear.
 From several specific criteria, we ended up with two overarching user requirements: